ungoogled-software/ungoogled-chromium/docs/developing.md

 ### Downloading the source code and updating lists

 The utility `devutils/update_lists.py` automates this process.
 By default, it will update the `common` base bundle automatically.
-Pass in `-h` or `--help` for availabe options.
+Pass in `-h` or `--help` for available options.

 Here's an example for updating the `common` configuration type: